affishh/integration-performance-tests/flask_app/Readme.md

 pip install flask flask_sqlalchemy pytest requests pip freeze > requirements.txt

-# Running the Flask App and all the Tetss
+# Running the Flask App and all the Tests